The SB council is a volunteering-based student council for the Sde Boker campus.

 Are there restrictions on how the SB Council can spend its money?

-AKIS: Money from AKIS is relatively unrestricted.
-Certain alcoholic products are prohibited, but aside from this, the School is generally willing to support any/all student activities.
+Yes.
+Money coming from AKIS is relatively unrestricted.
+Alcoholic products are prohibited to buy through this account, but aside from this, the School is generally willing to support any/all student activities.
 The caveat to this is that the school requires the activity to be insured (see below) and for the expense to be considered “justified” (i.e., it’s not a service already offered in Be’er Sheva).
-Spending this money on the gym to play volleyball, therefore, is currently restricted because we don’t have insurance coverage off campus and because the university says we already have access to a gym in Be’er Sheva.
 Money from this account does not need to be spent by any sort of “deadline.”
 That is, if one year’s Council does not spend any of the money, it will all be available the following year.

 Can I request funding from the SB Council?